williamteoh1976/Localization/Learn/LearningPaths-en-us.md

 Modules:
 - Explore cross-platform design patterns for Xamarin apps
 - Separate your UI and code with Xamarin.Forms data binding
-- Display collections in Xamarin.Forms apps with ListView
+- Display collections in Xamarin.Forms apps by using ListView
-- Customize Xamarin.Forms ListView
+- Customize a Xamarin.Forms ListView
 - Design an MVVM viewmodel for Xamarin.Forms
 - Display relationships in Xamarin.Forms with master-detail navigation
 - Create custom controls with Xamarin.Forms renderers